gjanco/mezmo-dd-marketplace/README.md

 Please follow the instructions in [the Marketplace documentation](https://docs.datadoghq.com/developers/marketplace/) to get started with creating your Marketplace listing and drafting your pull request.

 ### Pull request review process
-Please create a Draft PR for any work in progress, and use regular PRs when your changes are ready for Datadog's engineering team to review.
-If a regular PR has already been submitted, please open a new PR for any future changes.
+Please create a *draft* PR for any work in progress, and use *regular* PRs when your changes are ready for Datadog's Engineering team to review.

-Datadog reviewers will add the priority of their comments.
+Datadog reviewers will add the priority of their comments and whether or not they are blocking.
 When all required changes have been addressed, your listing will be published.

-**Note:** For new marketplace listings, once the pull request has been merged in the marketplace repo, we are able to first enable the tile for just your sandbox account.
-This will allow you to validate and submit any necessary changes to the tile or documentation before it is enabled for all users.
+**Note:** For new Marketplace listings, we can enable the tile in your partner sandbox account at your request.
+This will allow you to review and approve your tile before it is enabled for all users.

 <p>&nbsp;</p>